 At first glance, Advent doesn’t seem to have anything to do with work.
 Advent, after all, is a special season in the Christian year, a time for people to prepare for the advent of Christ at Christmas.
-(The English word “Advent” comes from the Latin word adventus, which means “coming” or “arrival.”)
-Advent is about faith and hope, maybe even about love.
-It doesn’t seem to be about work.
+(The English word “Advent” comes from the Latin word adventus,

 Of course if we step back from the religious meaning of Advent and think of it as 25 days before Christmas, then there are some obvious implications for work.
 (The exact number of days in Advent varies from year to year.)
 Lots of companies bring on extra staff in this time because they anticipate a sharp uptick in sales.
 For some workers, the weeks before Christmas are especially busy, with lots of work and even overtime.